ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 #### Damage Increase Effect
 Damage will be reduced or increased when player will attack

+#### Deafness Effect
+Player can not hear anything, as long he watches into a scope.
+Negative effect for some rings

 #### Disinfection Effect
 Disinfection Effective time will be reduced or increased

 #### Epinephrine Effect
 Epinephrine Effective time will be reduced or increased

+#### Flash bang Effect
+Player get a white screen for a period of time.
+This will be used as negative effect for some rings

 #### Hunger Effect
 Hunger of player will be reduced or increased

-#### Hunger Effect
-Hunger of player will be reduced or increased

-#### Epinephrine Effect
+#### Night Vision Effect
-Epinephrine Effective time will be reduced or increased
+Player can get Night Vision in different versions

-#### Epinephrine Effect
+#### Optic Stabilizer Effect
-Epinephrine Effective time will be reduced or increased
+Scope Optic will stabilize

 #### Stamina Depletion Effect
 Stamina usage will be reduced or increased